 MP for Liverpool Walton

-Declared financial interests include visits outside the UK, gifts and hospitality from UK sources, various forms of employment and earnings (including ongoing paid employment), ad hoc payments, and donations or loans for MP activities.
+Declares 24 financial interests, including overseas visits, gifts/benefits from UK sources, employment and earnings, ongoing paid employment, ad hoc payments, and donations or loans related to MP activities.

 Generated 21 February 2026